Falutyaen/IMPULSE/README.md

 **[UNDETECTED] When you take your crosshair to the man, it shoots at the enemy in 6ms.**

 ## ⚙ How to Setup
-- Download Python latest version (found above)
+- Download Python latest version
 - Run BlastCheats.exe as administrator and click REGISTER if you haven't registered before.
 - Click on the user name and password, make a login in the register section.
 - Then log in with the information you registered.